GregoryBWilson/Challenges/Module1/Written_Report_Challenge1.md

 - While the United Staes has by far the most champainges the overall success rate is only 62%
 - In Great Britain the success rate is a whooping 77% overall with successes 3.4 times more likely than failures
 - If Louise feels the logicals of a launch in Great Britian is too difficult she might consdier Canada as an option due to the favourable investnebt environment and the relative proimity to the US
--

 ![This is a graph from my Kickstarter_Challenge.xlsx spreadsheet](Resources/Success_Rate.png "Theater Outcomes vs Goals - Raw Numbers")

 ![This is a graph from my Kickstarter_Challenge.xlsx spreadsheet](Resources/Success_Fail_Ratio.png "Theater Outcomes vs Goals - Raw Numbers")

 ### Challenges and Difficulties Encountered
 @@There is a summary of the limitations of the dataset, and there is a recommendation for additional tables or graphs (2 pt).@@
+As meantioned at the introduction to this report there were a few data related issues that were affectivelyt resolve though my work.
+More importantly is the common need for better more complete information that all consultant quest.
+For example if it is true that projects who set a low goal are most successful at the begining, are they also the most likely to fail in production - we don't know becuase the data is not available.
+We also know nothing about who is funding the champiage, it would be valuable to know which investor are open to what Louis has to offer.
+Most projecs are funded at a very low level, unfortanately there are not enough data points the reasonably zoom in on the detail of that range to look for opportunateies for Louise.
 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?

-- What can you conclude about the Outcomes based on Goals?

-- What are some limitations of this dataset?

-- What are some other possible tables and/or graphs that we could create?
+I have discuss a few observation above in the report but the overall observatons are as follows:
+- Louise has a visbale ask in terms of financial needs
+- Louise need to improve her timing so that she hits invetors at exactly the right time
+- Louise may wish to look at Great Britian or even Canada as more amenable markets for her play